mateuszjurewicz/notes_public/Python.md

 # prints 0035 too
 ```

-- `counting occurrences of each item in a list`
+## Counting occurrences of each item in a list

 We can use the `collections.Counter()` item easily: